 '''

 isPrimePair :: Int -> Int -> Success

+isPrimePair x y = isPrime x & isPrime y & x+2 =:= y

 '''

-isPrimePair x y = isPrime x & isPrime y & x+2 =:= y

-In order to deal with information that is persistently stored outside the program (e.g., in databases), dynamic predicates are proposed in [10].
+In order to deal with information that is persistently stored outside the program (e.g., in databases), [11] proposed the concept of dynamic predicates.
 A dynamic predicate is a predicate where the defining facts (see isPrime) are not part of the program but stored outside.
 Moreover, the defining facts can be modified (similarly to dynamic predicates in Prolog).
-In order to distinguish between definitions in a program (that do not change over time) and dynamic entities, there is a distinguished type Dynamic for the latter.1 For instance, in order to define a dynamic predicate prime to store prime numbers whenever we compute them, we provide the following definition in our program:
+In order to distinguish between definitions in a program (that do not change over time) and dynamic entities, there is a distinguished type Dynamic for the latter.
+For instance, in order to define a dynamic predicate prime to store prime numbers whenever we compute them, we provide the following definition in our program:

+'''

-prime :: Int -> Dynamic prime dynamic
+prime :: Int -> Dynamic

+prime dynamic

+'''